kallebysantos/tailwind-dotnet/README.md

 @import "tailwindcss";
 ```

-## Condiguration
+## Configuration
-The Tailwind integration will automatically use the .Net convations and the available `MsBuild` variables are:
+The Tailwind integration will automatically use the .NET conventions and the available `MsBuild` variables are:
 | Property | Value |
 |---|---|
 | TailwindVersion | `latest` or custom value like `3.3.5`  |